In 2 Corinthians 9 Paul encourages giving and generosity:

 2.)
 A successful farmer does not reap the exact amount that he sows.
 His harvest generally produces proportionately more.

-So it is with Christian giving.
+So it is with Christian giving navigate to this web-site.
 When we give generously we receive far more in return in proportion to the amount of the gift we have given.

 As everything belongs to God ultimately, when we give our time, talents, and money, God promises to “increase the fruit of your righteousness” (verse 10).